Home

 Answer: C

 A Pareto chart is usually a vertical bar chart with occurrences on the y-axis and the categories along the x-axis.
 The are usually sorted with the highest or most frequent category on the left side and going right in descending order.
+At a high level, the Pareto Chart is looking to quickly identify 20% of the causes that are responsible for about 80% of the defects.

 A) Stakeholder Analysis